szstonelee/redisoo/use.md

 So there are some chance of inconsistency.
 But the tradeoff is that the client can get the response as quick as possible.

-### parameters for del command for Redis
+### arguments for del command for Redis

 For Redis [del command](https://redis.io/commands/del), but NOTE: only for one key.

 If you use del for multi key, it will delete these key in cache but no effect for database.

-There are two config parameters for del.
+There are two config arguments for del.

 #### redisoo_del